DmitriyRuppel/laravel-b2f/README.md

 [![Downloads count][badge_downloads_count]][link_packagist]
 [![License][badge_license]][link_license]

-This package for for sending data from backend to frontend over JS variable.
+Package for sending data from backend to frontend JS variable.

 Package a repository of the form "key" => "value" and methods for converting data to array and JSON.